Canon 100D vs Fujifilm X-T3

 - More modern: Reflects 5 years and 5 months of technical progress since the 100D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the X-T3 is the clear winner of the contest (17 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-T3 is the clear winner of the contest (22 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon 700D« »||-||76/100||4.5/5||4.5/5||4.5/5||Mar 2013||649||-||Canon 700D|